Table of Contents:

 - Machine room-less (MRL) powered: Machine room-less elevators do not require system mechanics to have their own dedicated space at the top or bottom of the unit.
 Instead, their designs tend to rely on pneumatic tube systems to safely raise and lower lifts, with the tubing itself installed into adjacent walls.

-The amount of room you have available in your home will be the largest factor influencing if a machine room or MRL system is right for you.
+The amount of room you have available in your home will be the largest factor influencing whether a machine room or MRL system is right for you.
 Both types of powering mechanisms are one of the most important components for elevators in homes.

 Powering systems control your home elevator’s movements, and they influence where in your home you can install your new or retrofit elevator.
 For this reason, determining if your home has space for an elevator machine room is just as essential as planning for shafts, cabs and cleared door entry and exit ways.